svhl/scripts/README.md

 #### Avoid password prompt

 Allow the modprobe commands to run without password to avoid the password prompt.
-All the following lines to `/etc/sudoers`
+Add the following lines to `/etc/sudoers`

 ```
 [user]	ALL=NOPASSWD: /sbin/modprobe -r rtl8xxxu